amckennafoster/nbidata/docs/upload/upload.md

 layout: curators
 ---

-# Uploading Files to Zenodo
+# Uploading Data & Reports to Zenodo
+Workflow: practical steps for curators to follow in order to upload data and reports to Zenodo with high-quality metadata and appropriate specifications.
+Include: metadata, schedule publishing, upload

 ## In Progress